xani-dev/javascript-react-2/Assignments.md

 When you are finished create a PR with the following title: `Ex.
 4: Min Max Counter`.

 # Ex.
 5 Number Builder
 Create a React component called `NumberBuilder`.
 The `NumberBuilder` builds a string of numbers that represent how many times the Add Numbers button has been pressed.
 The Reset button clears the Numbers.

+Initial load:

 ![](./docs/ex5a.png)

+Add Number button has been pressed 7 times:

 ![](./docs/ex5b.png)